-Without water, humans can survive only for a few days, as it comprises from 75% body weight in infants, to 55% in the elderly.
-Even 75% of your muscles are water.
+Irrespective of how you feel about water, this liquid is vital for life.
+Without water, humans can survive only for a few days, as it makes up 75% body weight in infants, and up to 55% in the elderly.
+Your muscles even consist of 75% water.

-It is important to drink water before, during, and after exercise.
+It is important to drink water before, during and after exercise.
 The exact amounts of water needed will vary from individual to individual.
-The following is only a basic guide.
+The following is only a basic guide:

-One way to know when to drink is to respond to what your body tells you.
+One way to know when to drink water is to respond to what your body tells you.
 If you feel thirsty, you really need to drink water as your body is already showing advanced signs that it needs to take in more fluid.

-Don’t be tempted to reward yourself after exercise with a pint or a glass of wine.
+Do not be tempted to reward yourself after exercise with a pint or a glass of wine.
 Alcohol is a diuretic, which means it removes water from your body by increasing how much urine your kidneys produce.

-Other ways to assess hydration is through the colour of your urine Urine that is dark or coloured indicates dehydration.
+Other ways to assess hydration is through the colour of your urine.
+Urine that is dark or coloured indicates dehydration.
 Pale or non-coloured urine typically indicates proper hydration.